The DIAMOND Study is looking at different ways of providing nutritional support to preterm babies learning how to breastfeed.

 How will we measure the fat mass of the babies?

 The babies will have their fat mass and fat-free mass measured using a machine called a PEAPOD.
 It’s a very safe process and doesn’t hurt your baby in any way.
 Your baby is weighed first and then lies in the PEAPOD for two minutes while the measurement is made.
 Hospitals that don't have a PEAPOD machine use a simple skinfold thickness measurement instead.
 Assessment of your baby's body composition happens at a follow-up appointment at 4 months corrected age.

 Other optional parts of the study

-Starting in September 2018, we will offer MRI brain scans to babies in the DIAMOND Trial to see how the different feeding strategies affect the way their brains grow and develop.
+We offer MRI brain scans to babies in the DIAMOND Trial to see how the different feeding strategies affect the way their brains grow and develop.
 The first scan will be taken a few days after baby is born, and the second scan at their due date.